MatthewForrester/TVTower/docs/manual_en.md

 Chat and Cheating
 =================

 The in-game-chat is called up with the "Enter" key.
 In the developer version, the chat can accept various commands.
 The command "/dev help" lists the applicable comands.
 For example, "/dev money 1 1000" will credit 1000 Euros to the account of the first player.
-XXXXXXXXXXX-test

 Processes in the Background
 ===========================